Edit Blog Post

-Published: July 14th 2010May 16th 2010
+Published: July 14th 2010

 Crossing from Malawi to Mozambique I get a little rush.
 Despite an excellent travel partner for the last month it feels good to be exploring on my own again.
 There's also a certain thrill to be had in entering a country in which once again I have no grasp of the language - Mozambique is a former Portuguese colony rather than the predominantly English ones I've visited recently - and very little knowledge about the place full stop.
 To the best of my recollection the first minibus ('chapa') I take once in Mozambique sets a personal record: 28 people in a 14 seater, plus driver.
-Fitting all the luggage inside along with the passengers resembles the failing attempts to salvage a game of Tetris on the blink.
+Fitting all the luggage inside along with the passengers resembles a failing effort to salvage a game of Tetris on the blink.
 Every square inch of space is swiftly swamped as more and more baggage piles in behind.
 Yet still there never seems to be quite enough room.
 Legroom?
 Don't make me laugh.

 I pass an unavoidable night in Cuamba before catching the day long train eastwards to Nampula at 5am.
-Excruciatingly early transport is a common theme across Mozambique, but when many people have to travel great distances - look at a map, it's
+Excruciatingly early transport is a common theme across Mozambique, but when many people have to travel great distances - look at a map,

 These two followed us around all day as self-appointed bodyguards

-a big country! - and avoid the roasting daytime temperatures, this sort of makes sense.
+it's a big country! - and avoid the roasting daytime temperatures, this sort of makes sense.
 I settle into a suspiciously empty compartment near the front of the train and sure enough an attendant soon comes to eject me from what is apparently a male staff only cabin.
 Perhaps I'm just a little bleary-eyed, or maybe the darkness defeats me, but I don't see any markings on or by any of the doors.
 He tells me I am in "B" (though quite where it says this on my ticket is also a mystery).